mauricio/mauricio.github.com/_posts/2014-02-24-ruby-object-conversions.md

 ## Boolean coercion

 Operators and control structures that expect booleans in Ruby will take any kind of object and use it.
-There are two cases, `false` and `nil` are __falsy__ so they will behave as if it was a real `false` boolean value (ie. `if nil` will go to the `else` piece), __everything else__ is truthy.
+There are two cases, `false` and `nil` are __falsy__ so they will behave as if it was a real `false` boolean value (ie. `if nil` will go to the `else` piece), and the other case is __everything else is truthy__.

 Empty strings, arrays, hashes, `0`, they will all be assumed to be `true` values.
+Every single object that is not `false` or `nil` is assumed to be true when used in control structures and boolean operators, doesn't matter what the object is.

-This leads us to some interesting developments when using boolean operators in Ruby, for instance:
+This leads to some interesting developments when using boolean operators in Ruby, for instance:

 {% highlight ruby %}
 2.1.0 :001 > false || nil